rsksmart/devportal/docs/04-resources/04-tutorials/rootstock-tenderly.md

 :::note[Tenderly Virtual Testnets]

-[Tenderly's](https://tenderly.co/virtual-testnets) virtual testing environment allows the creation of simulated networks, managing account balances, and manipulating contract storage – all without needing to interact with the Rootstock mainnet or testnet.
+[Tenderly's virtual testing](https://tenderly.co/virtual-testnets) environment allows the creation of simulated networks, managing account balances, and manipulating contract storage – all without needing to interact with the Rootstock mainnet or testnet.

 :::

-We will do the following:
+In this tutorial, we will do the following:

 - Set up a Tenderly Account
 - Setup a Virtual Test network
 - Fork the Rootstock Mainnet: Create a simulated network that replicates the current state of the Rootstock mainnet.
 - Integrating a project
-- Leverage Snapshots: Easily revert to a previous network state for more controlled testing scenarios.
+- Easily revert to a previous network state for more controlled testing scenarios by using snapshots.
 - Set account balances (native token & ERC20).
 - Override contract storage